wallaceEcoMod/wallace/README.md

 2. As *Wallace* uses the Java program `maxent.jar` to run Maxent via the `maxent()` function in `dismo`, there are a couple of hoops to jump through.
  2. *Wallace* uses the package `rJava`, which requires that the version of Java on your computer (32-bit or 64-bit) match that of the R you are using.
 For example, if you are running 64-bit R, please make sure your Java is also 64-bit, or else `rJava` will be unable to load.
 Install the latest version of Java <a href="https://java.com/en/download/manual.jsp" target="_blank">here</a>, and 64-bit Windows users should make sure to select "Windows Offline (64-bit)".
 There is currently only a 64-bit download for Mac OS.
- 2. *Wallace* uses the `maxent()` function in the package `dismo`.
-This function requires the user to place the `maxent.jar` file in the `/java` directory of the `dismo` package root folder.
-You can download Maxent <a href="https://www.cs.princeton.edu/~schapire/maxent/" target="_blank">here</a>, and you can find `maxent.jar`, which is the program itself, in the downloaded folder.
-You can find the directory path to `dismo/java` by running `system.file('java', package="dismo")` at the command line.
-Simply copy `maxent.jar` and paste it into this folder.
-If you try to run Maxent in *Wallace* without the file in place, you will get a warning message in the log window and Maxent will not run.

 3. ***WINDOWS USERS***:
  3. If you are using a Windows machine, please download and install <a href="https://cran.r-project.org/bin/windows/Rtools/" target="_blank">RTools</a> before installing the `devtools` package.
 After you install RTools, please make sure you add "C:\Rtools\bin" to your PATH variable (instructions <a href="http://stackoverflow.com/a/29480538/1274346" target="_blank">here</a>).